mimoo/Diffie-Hellman_Backdoor/README.md

 > Socat did not work in FIPS mode because 1024 instead of 512 bit DH prime is required.
 Thanks to Zhigang Wang for reporting and sending a patch.

 The person who pushed the commit is *Gerhard Rieger* who is the same person who fixed it a year later.
 In the comment he refers to an Oracle employee at the time who has yet to comment on his mistake.
+It also seems like his github account and his personnal websites were deleted the day this security advisory was published.

 This research's goal is to understand how this could possibly be a backdoor.
 And more particularly, a [Nobody-but-us](https://en.wikipedia.org/wiki/NOBUS) one (*NOBUS*).
 Here are the objectives of this research: